 We have a water collection system in place that holds 2000 liters (528 US gallons) of water.
-In the fall that fact was stressful to us.
+In the fall that fact was stressful for us.
 What if the water freezes?
 Not to imagine the mess.
-It has not frozen yet, in fact, it keeps the greenhouse from freezing.
+Well, it never froze, in fact, it kept the greenhouse from freezing.

 Sure, in zone 3 climate, with temperatures going down to -40, we do need a heating system in place.
-But with good insulation and lots of thermal mass it turns out to be more like just a back up heating that is needed for winter vegetable growing.
-Besides, most winter vegetables do not mind at all if it goes a bit below freezing.
+But with good insulation and lots of thermal mass, it turns out to be more like just backup heating that is needed for winter vegetable growing.
+Besides, most winter vegetables do not mind at all if it goes a bit below the freezing point.

 This puts things into a different perspective for us.
 We are working on adjusting to these important facts.

 Since our humble beginnings, we have added even more insulation to the room.
 Here an example of a sunny day in the indoor garden room.
 It’s -13C(7F) outdoors versus 25C(77F) indoors.
 A well-insulated room is key.

 A passive solar greenhouse usually works with thermal mass in the floor/ground.
 A warm floor makes a huge difference to the room temperature.
 Our old garage had a very cold concrete floor.
 To change that we raised the floor a few feet.
 The building was high enough to do that.

 After raising the floor we also enclosed the area, making the growing room smaller and cozier.

 The two water totes have since been moved to the outside for harvesting rainwater for the garden.
 The smaller room with the raised floor had no room for them anymore.
 And we don’t miss them.
 Since we mostly grow in hydroponics, there is lots of water in the room and an abundance of plants that them self also work as thermal mass.

 We supplement heat during the night, keeping the room above 10C(50F).
 During most days the temperature rises well above 10C without any additional heat.